Aterxerxes/efuseWorkSamplesFrontEnd/ToEfuse.md

 1. ~~Scaffold a "Hello World" style program with Nextjs.~~ 11/21/2022 10:06 AM
 1. ~~Create the Post List Component with Static Data.~~ 11/21/2022 10:42 AM
 1. ~~Create the Input Component with Static Data.~~ 11/21/2022 10:51 AM
-1. Add Recoiljs and wire up the Input Component and Post List Component.
+1. ~~Add Recoiljs and wire up the Input Component and Post List Component.~~ 11/21/2022 12:49 PM
 1. Flesh out the Designs and Polish components up to this point.
 1. Add Comment Componentry and Polish.
 1. Add Like Componentry and Polish.